- Competitive Analysis

 A content silo is just like a regular website, but targeting one specific service area.
-Each silo should have its own area-specific phone number and address listed.
+Each silo should have its own area-specific phone number, address, and local website page.

 Take a look at content silos we built for a document scanning company in Atlanta, also offering document scanning in Virginia.
 As you can see, the silo (Atlanta, GA location) looks the same as the Virginia silo, but with an Atlanta area code and office address.
 Its content is Atlanta-focused and its URL structure is also formatted differently, using www.modernimageusa.com/atlanta/”page-title“/ in order to keep any link juice and authority already established by the main site while clearly differentiating its service area from its Virginia location.

-Overall, having a well-optimized website improves your SEO value and will prove itself in a successful local SEO campaign.
+Overall, having a well-optimized website (including everything from site structure to content) improves your SEO value and will prove itself in a successful local SEO campaign.
 Ask your SEO company and webmasters to double-check that your website is optimized for: